Dr Iqbal Malik is a leading London specialist in TAVI procedures

 - Via the chest- transapical route, directly to the heart through a small cut on the chest.

-- Via the left shoulder- subclavian.
+- Via the shoulder- subclavian or axillary artery.

 None are as invasive as open heart surgery.

 Complications are possible, as only the higher risk patients get this treatment.
 The most common reported are: